Snowfall fell in Oberon and the Upper Blue Mountains on Tuesday 23 August, 2022

-Blue Mountains Mums are in the know about the best places to take your children for Blue Mountains snow play.
-In this article, we share some of the ideal places in 2021 Winter to take your children to make a snowman, go tobogganing, have a snowball fight and create glorious snow angels.
+In this article, we share some of the ideal places to take your children to make a snowman, go tobogganing, have a snowball fight and create glorious snow angels.
 A play in the snow will guarantee a smile on your child’s face, especially if it is his or her first time experiencing snow.
-We also have tips on what to bring and Blue Mountains road information to keep you safe.
+It is also important to know how to keep safe during snow play in freezing conditions and on icy roads.

-Blackheath often turns into a winter wonderland scene from Disney’s Frozen in Winter.
-Toboggans become the must-have accessory as each slope in every village park becomes a winter playground.
-And this is actually one of the best tips – get
+Blackheath often turns into a winter wonderland scene in Winter.
+Toboggans become the must-have accessory as each slope in many village parks becomes a sledging playground.

-For a wonderful Blue Mountains snow experience, head to Memorial Park, Sutton Park or Blackheath Oval for snowball fights!
+For a wonderful Blue Mountains snow experience, head to Memorial Park (The Red Rocket Ship Park), Sutton Park or Blackheath Oval for snowball fights!

 For a Blue Mountains snow experience in the upper mountains suburb of Mount Victoria, head to Mount Victoria Memorial Park.
 The park is central in the village and on the corner of the Great Western Highway and Station Street.
 You can find parking off Montgomery Street.